mbloch/mapshaper/docs/development/label-tool-design.md

 two still have to be level.
 Everything in a row is the same height, which means `box-sizing: border-box` on the bordered boxes as well as the fields.

-The panel is wider than the other style panels (216px against 185px) because of those pairs: at 185px the narrow column is narrower than its own caption, and "Letter spacing" was clipped.
+The panel went from 185px to 216px because of those pairs: at 185px the narrow column is narrower than its own caption, and "Letter spacing" was clipped.
+The other style panels are stacks of pairs too, and took the same width when they were redrawn.
 It covers more of the map, which is what broke three browser tests — they clicked "empty map" at a point the panel had grown over, and the click landed on *Save*, whose prompt then swallowed everything the test did next. `clickMap()` now refuses a point inside the